nu11secur1ty/Linux_hardening_and_security/types/Apache/htaccess_README.md

      Deny from all
 </Files>
 ```
-# Allow reading logs from the browser using .htaccess in exactly node directory.
+# Allow reading logs from the browser using .htaccess in exactly node directory, and protect this area with ***htpasswd***
 ```bash
 # Web HTaccess
 AuthType Basic